Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Conclusion

 \section{Conclusion}

-In summary, we developed a classical trajectory approximation model (CTA-I) version 1.0 to calculate the correlation functions of particle pairs in heavy-ion reactions within the Fermi energy domain.
-Assuming thermal equilibrium in particle emission, the model treats self-consistently the effect of the residual nucleus and the three-body (the source and the particle pair) final state interactions during the process.
+In summary, we have developed a classical trajectory approximation model (CTA-\uppercase\expandafter{\romannumeral1}, here `I' means version 1.0) to calculate the correlation functions of particle pairs in heavy ion reactions within the Fermi energy domain.
+Assuming thermal equilibrium in particle emission, the model treats self-consistently the effect of the residual nucleus and the three-body (the source and the particle pair) final-state interactions during the process.
 The model has been applied to interpret the experimental correlation functions of LCP-LCP and IMF-IMF pairs.
 Rather good consistency is observed between the model’s calculations and experimental data.
 It is demonstrated that the correlation function is not sensitive to the thermodynamic temperature but is sensitive to the Gaussian source size.
-While the thermodynamic temperature can typically be extracted from energy spectra, the CTA-I model provides a tool to constrain the Gaussian source size in heavy-ion reactions at Fermi energies.
+While the thermodynamic temperature can typically be extracted from energy spectra, the CTA-\uppercase\expandafter{\romannumeral1} model provides a tool to constrain the Gaussian source size and the Poisson rate in heavy ion reactions at Fermi energies.
+Prospectively, the framework of the model can be extended to accommodate a variety of scenarios, including non-spherical source geometry and Gaussian process of high emission rate.